ripSquid/styrdokument/pm/eng/pm_for_sektionens_styrelse.md

 The board member responsible for student social activities shall work long-term and strategically towards developing the student life withing the chapter and shall cooperate with the operational parts of the chapter that carries out this work.

-The board member shall coordinate the committees within the chapter that work operatively with the chapter's student social activities.
+The board member shall coordinate the committees within the chapter that work operative with the chapter's student social activities.
 The Board member shall act as a link between these committees and the board and is therefore responsible for meeting with the committees presidents before every board meeting to ensure a good insight to their work and to ensure the possibility to answer and forward their questions to the board and vice versa.
 The board member shall in absence of a better suited candidate actively cooperate with and attend meetings arranged by THS Lokalråd.
-The board member shall in absence of a better suited candidate actively cooperate with and attend meetings arranged by THS’ and the ICT-school’s Equality councils.
+The board member shall in absence of a better suited candidate actively cooperate with and attend meetings arranged by THS’ and the school of EECS Equality councils.

 ### 3.2.7 Board member responsible for business relations

 The board member responsible for business relations shall work long-term and strategically towards improving the cooperation between the chapter and the business sector as well as strengthening the chapter's brand in the labour market.

-The board member shall be the convenor of the business relations board and shall lead the operational work of the trustees within the committee.
+The board member shall be the convener of the business relations board and shall lead the operational work of the trustees within the committee.
 The board member shall act as a support for them, as well as a link between the business relations board and the chapter board.
 The board member shall be responsible for holding a meeting with the committee before every board meeting to ensure a good insight to their work and to ensure the possibility to answer and forward their questions to the board and vice versa.
 The board member shall actively cooperate with and attend meetings arranged by THS Näringslivsråd.

 ### 3.2.8 Board member responsible for communication

-The board member responsible for communication shall work long-term and strategically towards strengthening the chapter's brand as well as it's connection to THS, improving the communikation between the different parts of the chapter and it's members and vice versa as well as surveing the students opinions on, and requests for, the chapter.
+The board member responsible for communication shall work long-term and strategically towards strengthening the chapter's brand as well as it's connection to THS, improving the communication between the different parts of the chapter and it's members and vice versa as well as surveying the students opinions on, and requests for, the chapter.

-The board member shall be the convenor of Communication committee and shall lead the operational work of the trustees within the committee.
+The board member shall be the convener of Communication committee and shall lead the operational work of the trustees within the committee.
 The board member shall act as a support for them, as well as a link between the Communication committee and the chapter board.
 The board member shall be responsible for holding a meeting with the committee before every board meeting to ensure a good insight to their work and to ensure the possibility to answer and forward their questions to the board and vice versa.
 The board member shall actively cooperate with and attend meetings arranged by THS Kommunikationsråd.